Mitya88/SitecoreHealthcheck/README.md

 **/sitecore/system/Tasks/Commands/Healthcheck/Healthcheck Update Command**

 This scheduled task iterates through all Component items and runs the healthcheck on them.
+## Errors Endpoint
+An endpoint where the errors can be cleared, except of the last error message.

+Usage: **sitecore/api/ssc/healthcheck/errors/clear**
 ## Client Application
 The shortcut of the client applications is located on the Launchpad, in the **Control Panel** section.
 ![Shortcut](documentation/shortcut.png)